Sound Blaster 16: Features

-CD-ROM Support
+CD-ROM support

-Early Intel PCs built after the IBM PC/AT typically only included support for one ATA interface (which controlled up to two ATA devices.)
-As computer needs grew it became common for a system to need more than 1 ATA interface.
-With the development of the CD-ROM, many computers could not support it since both devices of the one channel were already used.
-Some Sound Blaster 16 boards (CT2940 for example) provided an additional IDE interface to computers that had no spare ATA-ports for a CDROM, though the additional drive interface typically only supported one device rather than two, it typically only supported CD ROM drives, and it usually could not support additional hard drives.
+Early Intel PCs built after the IBM PC/AT typically only included support for one ATA interface (which controlled up to two ATA devices).
+As computer needs grew, it became common for a system to need more than one ATA interface.
+With the development of the CD-ROM, many computers could not support it, since both devices of the one channel were already used.
+Some Sound Blaster 16 boards (CT2940, for example) provided an additional IDE interface to computers that had no spare ATA ports for a CD-ROM, though the additional drive interface typically only supported one device rather than two, it typically only supported CD-ROM drives, and it usually could not support additional hard drives.

 Proprietary CD-ROM standards were also supported by several Sound Blaster 16 cards.
-Mitsumi (CT2700) and Philips/LMSI (CT1780) for example.
-Most Sound Blaster 16 cards came with the Panasonic / Matsushita interface, which resembles IDE with the 40PIN connector.
+Mitsumi (CT2700) and Philips/LMSI (CT1780), for example.
+Most Sound Blaster 16 cards came with the Panasonic / Matsushita interface, which resembles IDE with the 40-pin connector.

-The Sound Blaster with the SCSI controller (SB 16 SCSI-2, CT1770, CT1779) was designed for use with "High End" SCSI based CD-ROM drives.
-The controller did not have the on-board firmware (Boot BIOS) to start an OS from a SCSI hard drive.
+The Sound Blaster with the SCSI controller (SB 16 SCSI-2, CT1770, CT1779) was designed for use with "high-end" SCSI-based CD-ROM drives.
+The controller did not have the on-board firmware (boot BIOS) to start an OS (operating system) from a SCSI hard drive.
 Normally that meant that SCSI device ID-0 and ID-1 were not used.
-As well, if the computer did have a SCSI hard drive with the required SCSI controller then the settings for the SCSI controller on the SB card had to be selected so that the SB SCSI-2 interface did not conflict with the main SCSI controller.
+As well, if the computer did have a SCSI hard drive with the required SCSI controller, then the settings for the SCSI controller on the SB card had to be selected so that the SB SCSI-2 interface did not conflict with the main SCSI controller.

 Most Sound Blaster 16 cards feature connectors for CD-audio input.
-This was a necessity since most operating systems and CD-ROM drives of the time did not support streaming CD-audio digitally over the main interface.
-The CD-audio input could also be daisy-chained from another sound generating device, such as an MPEG decoder or TV tuner card.
+This was a necessity, since most operating systems and CD-ROM drives of the time did not support streaming CD-audio digitally over the main interface.
+The CD-audio input could also be daisy-chained from another sound-generating device, such as an MPEG decoder or TV tuner card.

-OPL-3 FM and CQM Synthesis options
+OPL-3 FM and CQM synthesis options

 Sound Blaster 16 cards sold separately feature a CT1747, a chip which has the discrete Yamaha YMF262 OPL-3 FM synthesizer integrated.
 Some post-1995 cards (notably the CT2910) feature the fully compatible YMF289 FM synthesis chip instead.

 Starting in late 1995, Creative utilized a cost-reduced, software-compatible replacement for the OPL-3 FM support termed CQM synthesis.
-However, its synthesis was far from being entirely faithful to the OPL-3 chips, producing considerable distortion along with high-pitched 'squeaking' or 'ringing' artifacts in FM-synthesized music and sound effects.
+However, its synthesis was far from being entirely faithful to the OPL-3 chips, producing considerable distortion along with high-pitched "squeaking" or "ringing" artifacts in FM-synthesized music and sound effects.
 Boards utilizing CQM synthesis feature a CT1978 chip, or they may have CQM integrated in the case of ViBRA16C/X-based boards.